Cannon Mills

 produced towels and bed sheets.
 Founded in 1887 by James William Cannon, by 1914 the company was the largest towel and sheets manufacturer in the world.

 Cannon remained family-owned until 1982 when it was sold to David H. Murdock.
 Murdock sold the company to Fieldcrest in 1985, becoming Fieldcrest-Cannon.
-The company was subsequently sold to Pillowtex Corporation in 1997, which entered bankruptcy in July 2003.
+The company was sold to Pillowtex Corporation in 1997, which entered bankruptcy in July 2003.
 The remaining Cannon brands were purchased by the Iconix Brand Group.